PLEASE UPDATE YOUR BROWSER

 Some of the big issues facing us …

-If you are involved with anything that opposes or exposes any government policies – especially related to Covid 19 – you need to be concerned about censorship, personal security and privacy online.
+If you are involved with anything that opposes or exposes any government policies – especially related to Covid 19 or SOGI123 – you need to be concerned about censorship, personal security, legal action, and privacy online.

 Are you using Gmail ?
 Do you know that google keeps a copy of all of your emails ?